GrumpyOldTroll/multicast-ingest-platform/README.md

 For ease of config, I've got dhcp client on for ingest-rtr and access-rtr running on the upstream interface, so it still should work ok after configuring it, whether or not you're running through the border-rtr and have the topology set up, in theory.

 Check the scripts for details.
 In all 3 cases, it builds frr locally from source and installs it, and turns on ip forwarding.

+If you're using USB-to-Ethernet adapters, you'll need them plugged for this stage (or it gives an early error for not having enough interfaces).
+The config will incorporate the MAC of the chosen adapter, so if you shuffle them later you'll need to update the config like the "Interface Setup" section below describes.

 Extra details:

  * [border-rtr](configs/border-rtr/setup.sh):
    * runs dhcp client upstream